Malaria Tablets

 - muscle pains

-Most people do not get symptoms straight after being infected.
+Most people don’t get symptoms straight after being infected.
 Symptoms may take 7 to 18 days to appear, and in rarer cases can take up to a year to appear.
 Malaria is mainly caused by a mosquito bite but in very rare cases it can also be spread through sharing needles and blood transfusions.
+Malaria tablets are the main treatment and prevention strategy, as well as avoiding bites.

 You can avoid bites by following these simple steps: